adonix-org/postrise/README.md

     </picture>
 </a>

 Get connected *FAST* with **Postrise**, a thread-safe library for Java developers to acquire pooled JDBC connections from PostgreSQL servers.
 Postrise provides a simple, object-oriented solution for configuring data sources while encouraging safe database access.
 The event-based architecture also enables subscriptions to the data source lifecycle.
+Connection pooling is provided by the exceptional [HikariCP](https://github.com/brettwooldridge/HikariCP) implementation.

 ![Code](./img/code.png)